After Placement of Dental Implants

 Avoid smoking for as long as possible after surgery.
 Smoking can impact the healing process.

 It is normal during the early stages of healing to lose the top layer of graft material.
 It will look and feel like granules of sand.
 Do not be alarmed.

 Take prescription medications as directed.
 It is recommended that you take 1 pain pill following the surgery before the anesthetic wears off.
 Please take the full course of antibiotics as directed until it is all gone.
 The antibiotics are very important in the prevention of any post-operative infection.
-If you experience severe side effects or allergic reaction, please contact our office as soon as possible at Orange Office Phone Number 714-771-7677.
+If you experience severe side effects or allergic reaction, please contact our office as soon as possible at Center for Oral Reconstruction & Education Phone Number 714-771-7677.